-One of the most common questions we get from our customers is: ‘Which heat transfer vinyl will stick to waterproof or water resistant fabric?’
+One of the most common questions we get from our customers is: ‘Which heat transfers will stick to waterproof or water-resistant fabric?’

 So in this article, we’re going to discuss the following:

 - What are the most common garment coatings